joakimk/solokit/README.markdown

 Cookbooks and configuration
 ---

 Solokit includes some defaults so that you don't have to repeat the same things for each server.
-Any "cookbook" or "chef" directories in the root of your project will be copied over the defaults (but not replace them entierly).
+Any "cookbook" or "chef" directories in the root of your project will be copied over the defaults.
 The same goes for any "cookbook" or "chef" directories for a specific environment.

 An environment can be anything from one server to a staging cluster.
 Within an environment you can run specific configuration for each server, but Solokit defaults to "server.json".